walterbender/Syllabi/wearables.md

 * 3D-printed models and/or high-fidelity fabricated test models with
   further detail;
 * ergonomic proof-of-concept;
-* refined visual design for HERO flows and screens; and
+* refined visual design for flows and screens; and
 * short animation (if necessary to express their concept).

 Questions to Consider